George Home, 1st Earl of Dunbar: In England

 Upon James's accession as James I of England in 1603, Home accompanied his sovereign to Westminster, where he became Chancellor of the Exchequer from 1603 to 1606.

 In 1603, he was also appointed to the Privy Council of England, and on 1 June that year received a grant as Keeper of the Great Wardrobe for life.
 In July the king asked the Chancellor John Fortescue to move out of his house so Home could live there.
+The French ambassador the Marquis de Rosny identified Erskine as an influential courtier, and gave him a panache or feather jewel set with diamonds and featuring a fair ruby in the centre.

 On 7 July 1604, he was created Baron Hume of Berwick in the Peerage of England.
 In 1605 he was appointed a Knight of the Garter, and, on 3 July, was created Earl of Dunbar in the Peerage of Scotland.
 There is evidence that he took a part in the interrogation of Guy Fawkes in the immediate aftermath of the Gunpowder Plot of 1605.

+King James granted him the patent for dying cloth with imported tropical dyewoods.
+The use of these dyes was restricted due to concerns over quality.
+Dunbar paid £500 a year for the patent, and was able to issue licences to dyers.
+In 1607 a new process was thought to improve the quality, the restrictions were lifted, and the Earl was paid compensation.

 The Venetian ambassador Nicolò Molin described Dunbar in unflattering terms in 1607.
 He wrote that Dunbar was a weak and ungrateful character who made few friends, and no one could understand why he received the king's favour.
 He thought that Dunbar contributed to the power held by the Earl of Salisbury.

 In June 1608 Dunbar and the Earl of Montgomery went in procession from London to Windsor Castle for their investiture.
 The royal family watched the procession from Cecil House on the Strand.
 The Venetian ambassador Zorzi Giustinian noted that the English courtiers were jealous of the honours awarded to Scots.
 Dunbar went hunting with the King at Havering in 1608.

 In October 1609 Dunbar, who was on his way to Scotland, gave King James a book of advice and counsel that his mother Mary, Queen of Scots had written for him.
 The manuscript was found in the Earl of Gowrie's house in Perth.
 Roger Aston reported that the king was "right glad of it".